 Our results for the Yangtze estuary show that both tidal energy and river energy exhibit a reasonable exponential fit within the tidal current reaches (outer 300km) in all discharge conditions, while further upstream river energy shows more of a linear trend (Figure 4 i, j, k, l).
 To investigate the development of the assumed equilibrium states, equations (12) and (13) for both river and tide at various conditions are illustrated in Figure 7.
 The dotted lines show the mean of the non-zero values for tide and river components.

 The results suggest that tidal energy dissipation per unit volume varies about a mean value to a reasonable degree in all cases (1QdFhtTdx), while the river is too noisy to make any conclusion.
-The anomaly of river energy dissipation is believed to be a consequence of the local geological constraints.
+The anomaly of energy dissipation is believed to be a consequence of the local geological constraints.
+These local factors, mostly in the form of non-erodible bed rock, can be considered as a physical constraint of the system, preventing it from evolving toward a most probable state with a more gradual and uniform distribution of energy dissipation.
 The constant tidal energy dissipation per unit discharge reflects the linear character of tidal energy head density, while the total energy is dominated by the along basin discharge profile, which decreases exponentially.
 When considering the energy flux gradient relative to the energy available of that location (1FiTdFiTdx), values for the tide from the mouth to the tidal current limit (130km for peak case, 170km for wet season case, 250km for dry season case and 300km for no runoff case) are relatively constant.
-A similar result is also obtained for river from the head down to the tidal current limit.
-As one should expect, this (1FiTdFiTdx=constant) works for both river and tide because the energy flux combines the approximately constant variable (energy head density in tide and discharge in river) with the exponentially decaying variable (discharge in tide and energy head density in river).
-Therefore, the results support the use of 1FiTdFiTdx as entropy production in a combined river-tide system, which can be collapsed to principle components for river and tide, namely 1QdQdx for tide and 1HdHdx for river, respectively.
-The constant entropy production for both river and tide support the criteria of minimum total work in the system as a whole. and peak From these results this would appear to be consistent with uniform energy dissipation locally.
+A similar result is also obtained for the river from the head down to the tidal current limit.
+As one should expect, this quotient (1FiTdFiTdx=constant) works for both river and tide because the energy flux combines the approximately constant variable (energy head density for tide and discharge for river) with the exponentially decaying variable (discharge for tide and energy head density for river).
+Therefore, the results support the use of 1FiTdFiTdx as the entropy production in a combined river-tide system, which can be collapsed to principle components for river and tide, namely 1QdQdx for tide and 1HdHdx for river, respectively.
+The constant entropy production for both river and tide support the criteria of minimum total work in the system as a whole.
+Equation (12) can also be seen as the energy dissipation percentage with distance for the river (1FhrTdFhrTdx) and the tide (1FhtTdFhtTdx).
+The resulting averaged global energy dissipation percentage for the Yangtze estuary is 6.67% (no runoff), 5.23% (dry season) and 5.12% (wet season and peak flow).
+These results are therefore reasonably consistent with uniform energy dissipation locally.
+The morphological implication is that the tidal channel section will vary so that the discharge varies exponentially and the surface elevation within a river will similarly vary exponentially along the channel.

-5Discussion
+5Discussions